A monastery typically chooses one or more works that will serve the Church and the world. Here are some of the works of Saint Meinrad Archabbey:

 Our monks provide formation for the oblates, who bring Benedictine values to life in the world.
 More than 1,300 oblates from a wide range of backgrounds are affiliated with the monastery.

 Saint Meinrad operates the on-campus Saint Meinrad Archabbey Gift Shop.
-The gift shop offers a wide selection of Christian books, gifts, cards, music, monk-made items and gifts for sacramental occasions - in addition to a café that serves sandwiches, soups and pies.
+The gift shop offers a wide selection of Christian books, gifts, cards, music, monk-made items and gifts for sacramental occasions.

 Abbey Caskets sells handmade wood caskets and cremation urns to the public.
-Begun in 1999, the venture offers caskets and urns made by local craftsmen from hardwoods such as cherry, walnut, oak and poplar.
+Begun in 1999, the venture offers caskets and urns made in our on-site workshop from hardwoods such as cherry, walnut, oak and poplar.

 The moderately priced products reflect the monks' values of dignity, reverence and simplicity.
 All proceeds support Saint Meinrad Archabbey.

 Saint Meinrad publishes CareNotes, a series of eight-page color booklets that offer strength, help and healing for those who are hurting.
 CareNotes provide a wealth of emotional, recovery, health, grief and eldercare support and information.
-More than 100 million have been sold and distributed.
+More than 100 million have been sold.